← Back to Blog

 Staging and Maintenance for Coastal Rentals

-First impressions matter, and high-quality photos are your best marketing asset.
+Managing coastal properties requires a tailored approach due to factors like salt air, humidity, and unpredictable weather.
+High-quality photos are essential marketing assets.
 For summer bookings, showcase outdoor spaces, water views, and beach access.
-During the off-season, highlight cozy interiors with fireplaces, reading nooks, and other inviting features.
+During off-season, highlight cozy interiors with fireplaces and reading nooks.

-Coastal conditions can accelerate wear and tear, so regular maintenance is crucial.
+Invest in weather-resistant outdoor furniture and storage solutions.
+Incorporate subtle coastal decor while maintaining practical needs.
 Exterior surfaces, windows, and outdoor furniture need frequent cleaning and inspections.
-Salt air can corrode metal fixtures and appliances, so these should be checked regularly.
-HVAC systems may also require more attention in humid environments, with frequent filter changes and servicing to maintain air quality.
+Salt air can corrode metal fixtures and appliances, so check these regularly.
+HVAC systems may require more attention in humid environments with frequent filter changes and servicing.

 Turnover and Remote Monitoring

-Securing cleaning contracts ahead of the summer rush is critical, as local cleaning companies are often fully booked during this time.
-Build buffer times into your schedule to avoid rushed turnovers - attempting four-hour turnovers in July can lead to missed details and complaints.
+During peak season, quick and efficient turnovers are essential.
+Secure cleaning contracts ahead of the summer rush as local companies are often fully booked.
+Build buffer times into your schedule to avoid rushed turnovers.

-Smart home technology can streamline property management.
-Programmable thermostats help control heating and cooling costs, while smart locks simplify access and enhance security.
-Coastal properties, in particular, benefit from water leak sensors, which can detect issues caused by humidity or fluctuating temperatures.
+Smart home technology can help manage operations without constant on-site visits.
+Programmable thermostats control heating and cooling costs, smart locks simplify access and enhance security, and water leak sensors detect issues caused by humidity or fluctuating temperatures.
+Use automated messaging for weather updates and local event details to enhance guest experience while reducing day-to-day involvement.

 Financial Management and Reporting